 Is grateful for, among other things: the fact that Kathy knows Sweden and speaks Swedish, making it easier to keep our boat in Scandinavia; our beautiful, affectionate dog, Senna; the fact that he and Kathy have the same interests in life.

 Favorite expression: “quelle pomme à ressorts”

 Favorite Podcasts: Temps Présent, TTC, 120 Secondes

-Loves: Travelling and exploring, Stockholm and Copenhagen, riding my Harley, fabulous restaurants that serve real food, reading and learning, animals, especially dogs and horses, the cruising life in the Nordic countries.
+Loves: Travelling and exploring, Stockholm, Oslo, Helsinki and Copenhagen, photography, books, great restaurants that serve real food, animals, especially dogs and horses, the cruising life in the Nordic countries.

 Is grateful for: so many things — for example: the fact that she and Jacques share the same interests and dreams, being able to live in the mountains during the winter and cruise during the summer, having stumbled upon the Discovery Yachts website, which led to their beautiful boat.